apache/druid/docs/development/extensions-core/mysql.md

 - It may be available through your package manager, e.g. as `libmysql-java` on APT for a Debian-based OS

 This fetches the MySQL connector JAR file with a name like `mysql-connector-j-8.2.0.jar`.

-Copy or symlink this file inside the folder `extensions/mysql-metadata-storage` under the distribution root directory.
+Copy or symlink this file inside the folder `lib` under the distribution root directory.

 ## Alternative: Installing the MariaDB connector library